 Charlie and the Chocolate Factory

 I might ruffle some feathers here, but I enjoyed this version of this story more than the classic Willy Wonka and the Chocolate Factory.
 You can argue with me all you want, but I am holding my ground.
 Don’t misunderstand me, I love the old Willy Wonka film, but I like this one better.
 I liked Johnny Depp’s Willy Wonka more than Gene Wilder’s and I liked the feel and look of this film.
 I might be biased because I like Tim Burton so much, but I am standing my ground.
 I always think of this movie around this time of year, because all Willy wanted to do was go trick-or-treating for candy, but his candy hating, dentist of a dad wouldn’t allow it.
 Dentists do hate Halloween.
 We all know that neighborhood dentist who gives out toothbrushes for Halloween instead of candy.
 That guy is the worst.
+I don’t think this kids dentist in San Diego would do that though, they actually seem pretty cool.

 Added bonus for this film- the songs the Oompa Loompas sing in this version are the original songs Roald Dahl wrote in the book.